anthonyradose/vanhalen_milestone_project/README.md

 * [getty](https://www.gettyimages.co.uk/) (For Photo Gallery in Media section, Van Halen and David Lee Roth images in the About section all getty images are credited in the footers of the images themselves)
 * [Brett Jordan](https://www.flickr.com/photos/x1brett/27398345319) (Used for Van Halen's 1984 album cover art in News, Music and Contact sections)
 * [The Mighty Van Halen](https://www.themightyvanhalen.net/wp-content/uploads/1984-tourdates.jpg) (Used for 1984 tour poster in Tour and Contact sections)
+* All first 5 album cover images were taken from wikipedia and enhanced with photoshop